Friday, January 25, 2008

 Sally Lonn wrote to me and sent these

 photos.
-I think this is
+I think this is the most

-"Doll House" I've ever seen!
+adorable "Doll House" I've ever seen!

 Thank you, Sally!